louMoxy/project-nightingale/content/_index.md

     Only your consultant will be able to see individual-level data.
 However, by taking part, all data will be made anonymous to be used for research to help others with Axial Spondyloarthritis.
+- template: 1-column-text
+  block: one-column-1
+  alignment: centered
+  has_padding: false
+  headline: Help with project nightingale
+  textColor: "#34AE37"
+- template: 1-column-text
+  block: one-column-1
+  alignment: left
+  has_padding: false
+  content: If you would be interested in joining a focus group to seek help and assistance
+    using the app, discuss the benefits with others and understand a little more about the project then please contact <a href="mailto:hello@projectnightingale.org">hello@projectnightingale.org</a>
+    to register your interest.
+The more interest we get, the more likely we’ll be able to put something on to help.<br>
+- template: 1-column-text
+  block: one-column-1
+  alignment: centered
+  has_padding: true
+  headline: Frequently asked questions
+  textColor: "#F75D5C"
+- template: 1-column-text
+  block: one-column-1
+  alignment: left
+  has_padding: false
+  content: <strong>Do I have to own a fitness device or fitness app to participate?</strong>
+    No, not all all.
+Any data that we can gather will prove useful so please do participate even if you do not have access to a fitness app or device.<strong>Which apps or devices are compatible with the UMotif app?</strong> Although you don’t have to synchronise an app or device, there are many that are compatible should you wish.<strong>Do I need to use the app regularly?</strong> Yes, please.
+We’re hoping for a 3-month trial with as much data as possible so please complete daily.<strong>Do I need to add my information at the same time each day?</strong> Ideally yes so that we can see an patterns.
+If you’d like to complete the motif retrospectively you can change the time of the entry during the update stage at the bottom of the page.<strong>Will I be reminded to complete the app?</strong> Yes reminders sent daily at 1830.<strong>If I’m tracking the affect of my menstrual cycle, how can I capture where in my cycle I am?</strong> Please use the daily diary to capture this information.If you have any general questions about the study please email us at <a href="mailto:hello@projectnightingale.org">hello@projectnightingale.org</a>
+    and we’ll be happy to help in any way we can.
+- template: full-width-media-element
+  block: media-1
+  image: "/uploads/screenshot-www1-projectnightingale-org-2020-09-09-11_46_05.png"
+  width: '800'

 ---